$115 Billion USMC F-35B Fighter Jet Crashes In South Carolina, Pilot Ejects

-A United States Marine Corps. fighter jet has unexpectedly crashed in Beaufort County, South Carolina, according to CNN.
-The incident in question took place at just before noon on Friday, September 29, details The Guardian.
+A United States Marine Corps fighter jet has unexpectedly crashed in Beaufort County, South Carolina, according to CNN.
+The incident in question took place just before noon on Friday, September 29, details The Guardian.

 The pilot, a United States marine, was thankfully able to successfully eject from the aircraft before it plunged earthward.
 He was then immediately triaged and assessed by medical personnel.

-An official press release from the United States Marine Corps. posted to popular social media platform Twitter further details the particulars of the incident, claiming that the precise time of the crash was 11:45 a.m. local.
+An official press release from the United States Marine Corps posted to popular social media platform Twitter further details the particulars of the incident, claiming that the precise time of the crash was 11:45 a.m. local.
 Promising an investigation into the precise cause of the crash — which is eminently clear given the massive $115 billion price tag of the lost equipment and dangerously close call for the pilot — the press release also makes it known that there were no civilian casualties connected to the incident.

-The F-35 Lightning II is a product of Lockheed Martin Corporation, and is offered in two standard varieties.
+The F-35 Lightning II is a product of Lockheed Martin Corporation and is offered in two standard varieties.
 The F-35A, or more common variant, will be the mainline fighter jet for the American military, costing about $90 billion per unit.
 The F-35B, notably more rare and the design involved in Friday’s crash, is projected to cost approximately $115 billion per unit.

 Smoke rises from the site of F35 Marine plane crash, pilot leaves in ambulance https://t.co/2P9shx80gP pic.twitter.com/FNOw5w9FRT